forbze/WWDC-First-Time-Guide/README.md

 Having access to the Apple UX team to review your app and give you a list of improvements is also worth the price of the ticket!
 These sessions sell out pretty quickly - Last year one of my friends got to Moscone at 6am just to get his name on the list.

 ###Special events###
 Last year Apple organised several extra talks during the lunch break, and also at the end of day 3.
-These included a 'women in tech' get together, a talk by Debbie the creator of Goldie Blox, and also an animator from Pixar.
+These included a 'women in tech' get together, a talk by Debbie Sterling the creator of Goldie Blox, and also an animator from Pixar.
 These are quite entertaining and also inspiring, and are a good distraction whilst you eat your lunch.

 ##Other Things to Do##